Hunger (Hamsun novel): Translations into English

 Hunger was first translated into English in 1899 by the writer and feminist George Egerton.
-Sverre Lyngstad incorrectly claimed that her translation was bowdlerized, in relation to the narrator's wandering sexual thoughts and actions.
-Instead, it was the widely available sixth (May 1921) and later Knopf printings of her translation that were censored, resulting in 263 instead of 266 pages.
-Stefano Evangelista notes that the Egerton translation "has withstood the passage of time very well" and Tore Rem notes that it is "arguably more radical than Lyngstad's translation".
+Sverre Lyngstad incorrectly claimed that her translation was bowdlerized, specifically the narrator's wandering sexual thoughts and actions.
+In fact, it was the widely available sixth (May 1921) and later Knopf printings of her translation that were censored, resulting in 263 instead of 266 pages.
+Stefano Evangelista notes that the Egerton translation "has withstood the passage of time very well.
+Tore Rem notes that it is "arguably more radical than Lyngstad's translation."

 A translation by Robert Bly was published in 1967.
-Lyngstad stated that Bly missed the mixing of the present and past tenses of the original, suggestive of a febrile mind, instead using a uniform past tense.
+Lyngstad has called the Bly translation a "betrayal."
+He stated that Bly missed Hamsun's mixture of present and past tense, which had reflected the narrator's feverish mind and which Bly replaced with a uniform past tense.
 He also noted that Bly's translation confused Oslo's streets and places.

 The 1996 translation by Sverre Lyngstad has been considered by many to be definitive.

 A new translation by Tore Rem and Terence Cave was published in 2023 by Oxford World's Classics.

+Reception

+Hunger was immediately recognized as the voice of a new generation, quickly made Hamsun famous in the Norwegian literary scene, and is acknowledged as one of the first masterpieces of European modernism.
+In modern times, author Dea Brovig has named Hunger as his top favorite Norwegian novel.

+Style

+Author Geoff Dyer has said that Hunger is among the books "so luminously original in style and form as to seem like a premonition, a comet from the future."
+The book's style has often been called an early example of modernism.
+Writer Jonathan McAloon has written that Hamsun's 1890's novels, including Hunger, "defied the way thought was usually portrayed, and, read now, the books defy what came after."

+Critic and scholar James Wood has said that Hunger was Hamsun's first book-length attack on the typical novel's representation of coherence, which Hamsun thought was fraudulent.
+Timothy Wientzen has written that Hunger was "quite unlike anything before seen in Scandinavian literature."